Unity-Technologies/iOSNativeCodeSamples/NativeIntegration/BackgroundTasks/BackgroundFetch/README.md

 		{
 			fetchedText = QueryFetchedText();
 			if (fetchedText != null)
+			if (fetchedText != null)
+			{
 				Debug.Log("Just Fetched: " + fetchedText);
+				text.text = fetchedText;
 			}
 		}
+	}

 so you will see it logged immediately (even though app is in background)

+Note that we have enabled "Enable Custom Background Behaviors" and "Background fetch" in Player Settings.